Doing Business with the Netherlands and Dutch Business Culture

 Conclusion about Dutch Business Culture

 Doing business with the Netherlands is generally seen as easy and transparent.
 Also when it comes to official rules and regulations.
-Dutch business culture is different from other cultures in the world, with the exception of the Nordic countries.
+Dutch business culture is different from other cultures in the world, except for the Nordic countries.

 If you want to be successful it makes sense to prepare yourself.